-The fund may have to file any of the following:
+The fund may have to file some of the following.
+See the form for more information.

-Form W-2, Wage and Tax Statement.
-Form W-3, Transmittal of Wage and Tax Statements.
+Form W-2, Wage and Tax Statement, and Form W-3, Transmittal of Wage and Tax Statements.
+Use these forms to report wages, tips, and other compensation, and withheld income, social security, and Medicare taxes for employees.

 Form 940 or Form 940-EZ, Employer's Annual Federal Unemployment (FUTA) Tax Return.
-The fund may be liable for FUTA tax and may have to file Form 940 or 940-EZ if it paid wages of \$1,500 or more in any calendar quarter during the calendar year (or during the preceding calendar year) or the fund had at least one employee who worked for the fund for some part of a day in any 20 or more different weeks during the calendar year (or 20 or more different weeks in the preceding calendar year).
+The fund may be liable for FUTA tax and may have to file Form 940 or Form 940-EZ if either of the following applies:

+- 1. It paid wages of \$1,500 or more in any calendar quarter during the current calendar year or the preceding calendar year or - 2.
+It had at least one employee who worked for the fund for some part of a day in any 20 or more different weeks during the current calendar year or 20 or more different weeks in the preceding calendar year.

 Form 941, Employer's Quarterly Federal Tax Return.
-Employers must file this form quarterly to report income tax withheld and employer and employee social security and Medicare taxes.
-Also see Trust fund recovery penalty above.
+Employers must file this form quarterly to report income tax withheld, and employer and employee social security and Medicare taxes.
+Also see Trust fund recovery penalty

 Form 945, Annual Return of Withheld Federal Income Tax.
-File Form 945 to report tax withholding from nonpayroll distributions or payments.
-Nonpayroll payments include pensions, annuities, IRAs, military retirement, gambling winnings, Indian gaming profits, and backup withholding.
-Also see Trust fund recovery penalty above.
+File Form 945 to report tax withholding from nonpayroll distributions or payments including pensions, annuities, IRAs, gambling winnings, and backup withholding.

+See Trust fund recovery penalty above.
 Form 1096, Annual Summary and Transmittal of U.S. Information Returns.

 Forms 1099-DIV, INT, and MISC.
-These information returns are for reporting certain dividends and distributions, interest income, and miscellaneous income.
+These information returns are for reporting dividends and distributions, interest income, and miscellaneous income.